 When everyone on the team is invested in the culture, they’ll do what they can to uphold it.
 However, when someone on your staff doesn’t care about the culture or values you have set in place, or they rebel against those values, that will affect everyone else.
 If you can lead your team to work together to hold the church and culture in high regard, your staff will be in a great position to serve others.

-That’s not to say everyone must immediately be onboard with everything in the culture.
+That’s not to say everyone must immediately be on board with everything in the culture.
 It might take some time to guide someone to where you want them to be.
 If you believe they have what it takes, you can encourage people to get there in their own time, but full group participation in the culture will eventually be needed.
-People can’t be only partly onboard.
+People can’t be only partly in.
 Having complete buy-in is essential because when your values are compromised, your culture will start to erode.
 If you want the values to be an accurate reflection of your church’s culture, then 100% adoption is required.

 6. Staff members can trust each other.